 Who is eligible?

-The biggest difference between the two is the fact that not everyone qualifies for an HSA.
+The main difference is that not everyone qualifies for an HSA.
 Only those with a high deductible health plan are eligible.
 FSA, on the other hand, is available regardless of your deductible.

 Maximum contribution